 - 1. Receive and note the petition requesting that Newport's western boundary be brought back to the middle of Hansen Street. - 2.
 Receive a further report on this matter at a future Council Meeting.

-The petition was received on 29 March 2019, and reads as follows:
+Summary The petition was received on 29 March 2019, and reads as follows:

 "This petition requests that Newport's western boundary be brought back to the middle of Hansen Street, bringing it into line with its historical location; Australian Bureau of Statistics Boundaries (multiple); Hobsons Bay's garbage collection boundaries; Hobsons Bay New Residential Zones and Character Precincts and local residents' wishes.

 We, the undersigned, are concerned citizens who urge our leaders to act now to return East Hansen Street to Newport."

 8 Business

 8.1 Office of the Chief Executive

 8.1.1 Chief Executive Officer - Report on Operations

 Directorate: Office of the Chief Executive

 Councillor Portfolio: Not applicable

-Appendices:

-- 1 Chief Executive Officer Report on Operations March 2019 - 2 Assembly of Councillors (AOC) Ordinary Council Meeting 12 March 2019 - 3 AOC Williamstown Newport Angling Club Jetty Refurbishment Proposal - 12 March 2019 - 4 AOC Environmental Sustainability Portfolio Advisory Committee 14 March 2019 - 5 AOC Smart Cities Portfolio Advisory Committee 14 March 2019 - 6 AOC Councillor Briefing Session (CBS) 19 March 2019 - 7 AOC CBS 2 April 2019
+Appendices: 1 Chief Executive Officer - Report on Operations - March 2019

+2 Assembly of Councillors (AOC) - Ordinary Council Meeting 12 March

+2019

+3 AOC - Williamstown Newport Angling Club Jetty Refurbishment Proposal

+- 12 March 2019

+4 AOC - Environmental Sustainability Portfolio Advisory Committee - 14

+March 2019

+5 AOC - Smart Cities Portfolio Advisory Committee - 14 March 2019

+6 AOC - Councillor Briefing Session (CBS) 19 March 2019

+7 AOC - CBS 2 April 2019

+Purpose

 To provide Council with a regular update from the Chief Executive Officer (CEO) on the recent initiatives, projects and performance undertaken.

-Moved Cr Angela Altair, seconded Cr Michael Grech:
+Recommendation

+That Council:

 - 1. Receive and note the Chief Executive Officer's Report on Operations, including details of recent issues and initiatives undertaken by the organisation - 2.
 In accordance with section 80A(2) of the Local Government Act 1989 incorporate into the minutes of this meeting the written Record of Assembly of Councillors held on 12, 14 and 19 March 2019 and 2 April 2019.

-The attached CEO's Report on Operations provides Councillors and community a regular update from the CEO on key initiatives, projects and performance.

-The purpose of this report is to inform Council and the community of recent issues, initiatives and projects undertaken across Council.
+Summary The attached CEO's Report on Operations provides Councillors and community a regular update from the CEO on key initiatives, projects and performance.
+Discussion The purpose of this report is to inform Council and the community of recent issues, initiatives and projects undertaken across Council.
 The report is provided on a monthly basis.
+Strategic Alignment Council provides a wide range of services to the community of Hobsons Bay as well as developing and delivering actions to ensure community assets are maintained and service the needs of the community.
+Each month this report will highlight these activities, initiatives and projects and provide a high-level performance summary.
+This report specifically addresses the following priorities of the Hobsons Bay 2030 Community Vision: Priority 6: An accessible and connected community.